 Just Like Mamma Used To Make

-Returning from our first trip to Italy in 2001, we were enamored with all food Italian, especially the desserts (Pignoli cookies … gave me energy to join in a festival in Siena; Zabaglione in Rome; Panna Cotta in, well, everywhere … yum).
+Returning from our first trip to Italy in 2001, all the Italian food enamored us, especially the desserts (Pignoli cookies gave me the energy to join in a festival in Siena; Zabaglione in Rome; Panna Cotta in, well, everywhere … yum).

 I had always called these type cakes, “Torta della nonna,” but as the book explained, “Undoubtedly, the name was assigned by a man and, where Tuscan men are concerned, everything belongs to Mamma.”
 The authors, however, did not disclose why they chose the Italian word for strawberry to describe a raspberry sauce.
 Que sera, sera.